Blazorise/Blazorise.Articles/news/2023-06-06-licensing-changes/post.md

 ## What This Means For Existing Subscribers

 We value the continuity of our existing customers.
 These changes will not affect your current subscription.
-If you are an existing subscriber, you will continue to enjoy the same prices as before, even after the new pricing takes effect on July 15th, 2023.
+If you are an existing subscriber, you will continue to enjoy the same prices as before, even after the new pricing takes effect on **July 15th, 2023**.
 This will remain the case until you choose to cancel your subscription.

 In conclusion, we express our deepest appreciation for your understanding and continued support as we navigate these changes.
 Our commitment to delivering a high-quality product and superior customer experience remains unwavering.
 We welcome any feedback and are ready to address any concerns regarding these adjustments.
 Thank you for your trust in Blazorise.
 We look forward to continuing to serve you.